Cost of Living in Philadelphia, PA

 The cost of utilities such as electricity, natural gas, and other services can significantly impact the overall cost of living in Philadelphia, PA.

 Living in Philadelphia, PA could entail higher utility costs.
-Electricity costs sit at 17.68, while natural gas is priced at 17.61 per Thousand Cubic Feet—both aligning with state medians.
-Expect to budget about 250 monthly for other services like water and garbage.
+Electricity costs sit at $17.68, while natural gas is priced at $17.61 per Thousand Cubic Feet — both aligning with state medians.
+Expect to budget about $250 monthly for other services like water and garbage.
 These utility expenses are vital considerations as they directly influence monthly living costs.
-Comparing these rates to other cities may help ascertain if Bethlehem is a financially viable option for your relocation.
+Comparing these rates to other cities may help ascertain if Philadelphia is a financially viable option for your relocation.